 YMCA, UN, The Aspen Institute, Global Shapers Community; University of San Francisco

-Creative Economy for Sustainable Development: Let’s Connect! - on the occasion of United Nations HLPF on SDGs
+Creative Economy for Sustainable Development: Let’s Connect! - on the occasion of the 2021 United Nations High Level Political Forum

 Republic of Indonesia and UN

 Creative Economy and IP: Supporting Creative Businesses and MSMEs